 We know the last few months have been really tough for a lot of people.
 A lot of our alumni, however, have gone above and beyond in showing their support for the College and digging deep to help students.
 We are really grateful for those who are able to do so, but fully recognise now is not the right time for everyone.
 If you don't want to be called, please email email@example.com.

 I dislike the idea of the College asking for money over the phone.

-We recognise your views, and all alumni selected to be part of the Campaign are given the opportunity to opt out in advance.
+We recognise some people don't enjoy being called, and all alumni selected to be part of the Campaign are given the opportunity to opt out in advance.
 We hope that even if you feel unable to give, you enjoy the opportunity to chat with a student.